The University of Montana-Missoula

 Geologic Characterization of Your Property part of Integrate:Workshops and Webinars:Teaching About Earth Online Workshop:Activities

 Students will look up an address (either of their choosing or instructor-provided) and assess the geologic characteristics and vulnerability of that location.
 Students will utilize datasets about geologic ...

 Transport of heavy metals in the Clark Fork River part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Activities

 This is an activity about transport of sediment contaminated by copper, arsenic, and other heavy metals that was deposited into the Clark Fork River channel as the result of historical mining activity.
 The Clark Fork River between Butte and Milltown, Montana has been the focus of several large superfund projects designed to address the impacts of this legacy of mining in the watershed.
 This activity is used in an introductory physical geology lab (primarily non-majors) with students who may have limited experience working with quantitative analysis and analyzing graphs.

 Introduction to Physical Geology part of Process of Science:Courses

-Geoscience methods applied to real-world problems part of Integrate:Workshops:Teaching the Methods of Geoscience:Essays
+Geoscience methods applied to real-world problems part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Essays

 Geoscience methods applied to real-world problems Kathleen Harper, Geosciences, The University of Montana, Missoula Many students come into my Physical Geology course with the impression that they are going to be ...